 Developing an appropriate strategy for aggregating micro-tasks is also likely to contribute to more consistency and better quality.
 Even if the same low-risk business model is applied to each of 100 distributors, preparing a separate FAR for each country will almost certainly lead to differences and inconsistencies among the different FARs, and may often result in contradictory statements.
 Centralizing the process of developing the FAR from the outset as a single task, and then treating the process of publishing it/incorporating it into discrete documentation reports as a separate task, should minimize the risks of unintended variations in the underlying FAR.

-Thinking about how to organize micro-tasks into common tasks that allow for efficient scaling has another advantage as well, in that it reduces the need to cut corners by simply not documenting certain legal entities.
+In that it reduces the need to cut corners by simply not documenting certain legal entities.
 As a general rule, all tax authorities in today’s post-BEPS world expect taxpayers to affirmatively document the arm’s length nature of their transfer prices on a contemporaneous basis.
-If the process of preparing documentation is such that each legal entity is a new and costly task, then doubling the number of entities that are documented doubles the cost.
-However, if a large share of the documentation is prepared in a way that minimizes incremental costs, then it becomes possible to prepare credible (even if not “complete” or “perfect”) documentation for additional entities without a simple linear increase in cost.
+If the process of preparing global documentation is such that each legal entity is a new and costly task, then doubling the number of entities that are documented doubles the cost.
+However, if a large share of the global documentation is prepared in a way that minimizes incremental costs, then it becomes possible to prepare credible (even if not “complete” or “perfect”) documentation for additional entities without a simple linear increase in cost.
 More generally, a well-thought out process for collecting and analyzing data should also allow the “repurposing” of such data into other tasks, such a planning or risk evaluation.

 And software – which is designed to perform repetitive tasks efficiently – can obviously help?
 Or not?
 As will be discussed in a later blog, the answer to both questions is yes.